- From 24 March 2020, all benefit reviews and re-assessments have been suspended for three months

 To start your claim call the DWP on 0800 917 2222.
 Someone can make the call on your behalf, but you need to be with them when they call.
 Lines are open Monday to Friday 8am to 6pm.
 Making your claim by phone means your claim starts from the date of the phone call.

-You can also write to the address below asking for a form to send the above information by post.
+You can also apply by post by writing to the address below and asking for a form.
 Bear in mind this can delay the decision on your claim, as the form can take 2 weeks to arrive.

 Personal Independence Payment New Claims